nicarq/sovereign-sdk/examples/demo-rollup/README.md

-  attester-incentives  A subcommand for the `AttesterIncentives` module prover-incentives    A subcommand for the `ProverIncentives` module accounts             A subcommand for the `Accounts` module nonces               A subcommand for the `Nonces` module chain-state          A subcommand for the `ChainState` module blob-storage         A subcommand for the `BlobStorage` module paymaster            A subcommand for the `Paymaster` module
+  attester-incentives  A subcommand for the `AttesterIncentives` module prover-incentives    A subcommand for the `ProverIncentives` module accounts             A subcommand for the `Accounts` module uniqueness           A subcommand for the `Uniqueness` module chain-state          A subcommand for the `ChainState` module blob-storage         A subcommand for the `BlobStorage` module paymaster            A subcommand for the `Paymaster` module